D-o-c/lambda_layer_creation/README.md

 *   `Dockerfile`: Defines the Docker image used to build the Python layer.
 *   `requirements.txt`:  Lists the Python packages to be included in the layer.
 *   `layers/`: (This directory will be created) Where the resulting layer zip file will be stored after the `create_layers.sh` script runs.
+*   `custom_libs/`: A directory where custom libraries can be stored as subfolders.

 ## Prerequisites